ramakrishnanhulk20/Aruvi/README.md

 ## 📄 License

-MIT License — Free to use, modify, and distribute.
+BSD 3-Clause License — Free to use, modify, and distribute with attribution.

 ---